 - Meditation – Meditation is one of the oldest stress relievers in history.
 Finding a few minutes each day to clear the mind and let the body relax can improve your day, even hours after you’re done.
 If you’re new to meditation, try using a guided practice or a meditation app to help you get into the flow.

-- Natural Remedies – Try natural remedies for stress.
+- Natural Remedies – Stress relief and management strategies are so detrimental that have long been searched for since ancient times.
+Natural dietary supplements are known to impact your physical and mental wellbeing.
+Take the “Khat” plant as an example, it has been used for centuries for its mild stimulant and mood-boosting effects.
+Try natural remedies for stress.
 CBD soft gels have been shown to affect the endocannabinoid receptors in the brain and reduce feelings of anxiety.
 Herbal teas can also provide a calming effect on the mind, especially mint and chamomile, due to their aromatic properties.
+S

 - Talk it Out – Whether to a friend or a licensed therapist, talking through your stress is an effective way to relieve it.
 Bottling things up can lead to multiple sources of stress building on one another, causing an even greater impact on your health.